By Jennifer L. Colter, Communications Director of Thompson Child and Family Focus

 Just like that biological mother, all of us have had life experiences that have changed or transformed us to some degree.
 Perhaps it’s those experiences that drive our passion for the work we do.
 Regardless of the reasons, through our work and commitment to our organizations, we are now creating new outcomes, narratives, and milestones for not only the people we serve but for our individual selves.

-DID YOU KNOW: Thompson is in the running to win $5K this month thanks to Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
+DID YOU KNOW: Thompson is in the running to win $5K this month thanks to the Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
 You can also check out the other organizations eligible to win this month’s prize, here!